 With an initial focus on the FRTB SA, the initiative has expanded to also cover the standardized approach to counterparty credit risk and the revised CVA framework.
-Seventy banks, including 23 global systemically important institutions, have so far participated in the exercise.
-Meanwhile, 20 regulators have used the data to monitor implementation in their jurisdictions and better understand the drivers of any divergence.
+Seventy banks, including 23 global systemically important institutions, have so far participated in the monitor implementation in their jurisdictions and better understand the drivers of any divergence.